luisfun/discord-hono-docs/src/content/docs/interactions/discord-hono.md

 The first argument of `Command()` must match the first argument of `.command()`.
 The second argument of the matched `.command()` is executed.

+The first argument can be a regex or `''`.
+`''` matches all remaining unmatched parts and can be used as a fallback.

 ## .component()

 ```ts /component(?!s)/ "button-1" "button-2"